 During the 2018-2020 school years, the district partnered with the Kern County Superintendent of Schools to participate in a Continuous Improvement Process.
 This process was led by a district team consisting of parents, board members, teachers, and administrators.
 Through the process, the team defined the goal of working district-wide towards having systems and structures in place to prioritize academics, which will result in meeting the needs of all students.
+During the 2022-2023 school year, the district administration team worked with KCSOS for Collaborative Data Analysis for Differentiated Assistance in reviewing California School Dashboard Data.
 Continuous improvements defined are driving forces in and to our LCAP.